mschuchard/jenkins-devops-libs/docs/Goss.md

 - DGoSS CLI binary exeuctable (`validateDocker`)

 ### goss.render()
 Renders a single valid GoSSfile from separated individual test files.
-This method will return the rendered GoSSfile as a string, and does not perform any further actions with the rendered content.
+This method will return the rendered GoSSfile as a String, and does not perform any further actions with the rendered content.

 ```groovy
 goss.render(